deevus/zed-windows-builds/README.md

-# Unofficial nightly builds of Zed for Windows
+# Unofficial builds of Zed for Windows

 **NOTE: This is not a support channel for Zed on Windows.**